How to back up your WordPress website

 XClonerWp

-He is another of the most well-known.
-A free plugin that allows you to send the backups from your site via SFTP, Dropbox, Amazon, Google Drive, Backblaze and other external locations.
+He is another of the most well-known backups plugins.
+A free plugin that allows you to send the backups from your site to Dropbox, Amazon, Google Drive, Backblaze and other external locations.

 XCloner allows you to generate custom backups of any WordPress site and then be able to easily restore it to any other location with the automatic restore script that the plugin itself provides us with.